 As you know, I have been exploring more when it comes to the nutrition side of things.
-If you read EFI, you know I focus on the exercise side of things when it relates to injuries.
-After doing more reading, talking with my clients and fitness professionals, I am keeping myself open to nutritional concepts and how nutrition relates to aches, pains and injuries.
+If you read EFI, you know I focus on the exercise side of items related to injuries.
+After doing more reading and talking with my clients and fitness professionals, I am keeping myself open to nutritional concepts and how nutrition relates to aches, pains, and injuries.
 This is one more interview from that journey.

 Now back to John.

-I asked John if he could share some reasons why a fitness professionals must be involved in their client’s nutrition.
+I asked John if he could share why fitness professionals must be involved in their client’s nutrition.

 In the above interview, John shares with you:

 - Why training and nutrition are not separate things?

-- Why a trainers is one of the best people to provide nutritional guidance for their training clients.
+- A trainer is one of the best people to provide nutritional guidance for their training clients.

-- How to find out the boundaries that a fitness professional has when it relates to training and nutrition.
+- How to find out the boundaries that a fitness professional has regarding training and nutrition.

 - Why the learning never ends for a fitness professional who wants to be the best?